 Savonlinna, established in 1639 and with 28,000 inhabitants, is one of Finland’s most popular touristic destinations, internationally known for its Opera Festival held in the medieval Olavinlinna Castle.

-Finland is a land of lakes, which number almost 200,000. two-thirds of the country is covered by forest.
-Finland’s exotic, northern geographic setting is one of its most treasured resources.
+Finland is a land of lakes, which number almost 200,000.
+Two-thirds of the country is covered by forest and Finland’s exotic, northern geographic setting is one of its most treasured resources.

 Exchange levels: Undergraduate, graduate